Sheila-Ha/orm-ecom-back-end/README.md

 - Clone the repository to get your starter code
 - Install dependencies
   - npm install
+    - Sequelize
+    - dotenv package
     -  MySQL2
         -  Create your db by running schema.sql file using MYSQL shell commands
            -  mysql -u root -p
            -  password - "enter your password"
+           -  source db/schema.sql
+           -  quit (this is going to end the sql shell = Bye)
+        - Run seeds by typing in terminal
-  - Sequelize
+          - npm run seed
-  - dotenv package
+        - Start server
+          - npm run watch
+           - response on last line = App listening on port 3001!
+        - run npm i to make sure all the dependencies are installed before you begin

 -